EndPointCorp/end-point-blog/2025/08/using-razor-templates-to-render-html-emails-in-asp-net.md

 dotnet add package MailKit --version 4.13.0
 ```

-We also need some configuration on the `appsettings.json` file, to define the settings needed to establish a connection with an SMTP server:
+We also need some configuration in the `appsettings.json` file, to define the settings needed to establish a connection with an SMTP server:

 ```json
 // ./appsettings.json